Niels3RT/TIA-MC1_MiSTer/README.md

 ## The MiSTer Core

-There may be a few things off, but the core is playable.
+There may still be a few things off.

 The first 2 buttons are for game inputs, the 3rd is used for coin.